PFW Running - Granny's Bay Challenge

 Event Information

-Runners start at the Fylde Spitfire Memorial on the Inner Promenade.
-The route follows the coast path past Fairhaven Lake and Granny's Bay to Lytham Green, offering views of Lytham Windmill and the estuary.
-A turn-around point is at the end of Lytham Green before returning to the start.
+The run starts at the Fylde Spitfire Memorial on the Inner Promenade.
+The route follows the new coast path past Fairhaven Lake, Granny's Bay, and Lytham Green, offering views of the estuary, Lytham Windmill, and distant landmarks.
+The turnaround point is at the end of Lytham Green before runners return to the start.
+The event operates under UK Athletics rules with a Trail Running Association permit.
+Visit the organization's website for the most recent information.

 Race information